Tips for Vegetarians: How to Optimize Your Diet

 - Flaxseed

-These days, most micronutrient deficiencies have been pretty much eradicated.
-You really just don’t hear about people getting scurvy or Rickets anymore–thank God.
+These days, many micronutrient deficiencies have been pretty much eradicated.
+Luckily, you really just don’t hear about people getting scurvy or Rickets anymore.

 That being said, there are a few micronutrients that you should definitely be aware of if you’re transitioning to a meat-free diet.

-Vitamin B12 is naturally found only in animal products.
+- Vitamin B12: This vitamin is naturally found only in animal products.
 If you’re not eating any meat, eggs, or dairy, supplementation might be a good option.
-Of note, many foods like breakfast cereals are now enriched with vitamin B12, which can help you get the amount that you need.
+That said, many foods like breakfast cereals are now enriched with vitamin B12, which can help you get the amount that you need

-Finally, calcium is crucial to maintaining healthy bones, teeth, and muscles, and it’s essential to be mindful of your intake if you’re not including dairy in your diet.
-High-calcium plant foods include kale, broccoli, bok choy, soybeans, and tofu.
+- Calcium: This nutrient is crucial to maintaining healthy bones, teeth, and muscles, and it’s essential to be mindful of your intake if you’re not including dairy in your diet.
+High-calcium plant foods include kale, broccoli, bok choy, soybeans, and tofu

 One of my best tips for vegetarians is to try tracking your diet for a few days in an app like MyFitnessPal to see how you stack up in terms of micronutrients.

-Between healthy fats, high-quality proteins, and micronutrient deficiencies, it can seem like a lot think about.
-A nutritious vegetarian diet is a lot easier than it seems, however.
+Between healthy fats, high-quality proteins, and micronutrient deficiencies, it may seem like a lot think about.
+Luckily, following a nutritious vegetarian diet is a lot easier than it seems.

 The key is balance.
 Include plenty of whole foods in your diet and get in plenty of variety.
 A healthy and delicious meat-free diet is totally achievable.